 If you have a question or require assistance with an export control matter, please submit an Export Control Service Request Form.
 This will ensure that your request/question is noted, time stamped, and tracked.
 For follow up questions after submitting the form, please contact firstname.lastname@example.org.

-See Export Control on the RAC website for guidance.
+See Export Control on the RAC website.

 Export control laws are federal regulations that control the conditions under which certain information, technologies, and commodities can be transmitted overseas to anyone, including U.S. citizens, or to a foreign national on U.S. soil.
 The laws are implemented by both the Department of Commerce through its Export Administration Regulations (EAR) and the Department of State through its International Traffic in Arms Regulations (ITAR).

 Export control laws have the potential to substantially impact UC Berkeley research and researchers in most fields of science and engineering.
 If research involves specified technologies, the EAR and/or ITAR may require the campus to obtain prior federal approval before allowing foreign nationals to participate in the research, before partnering with a foreign company, or before sharing research results in any manner (including by publication or presentation at conferences) with persons who are not U.S. citizens or permanent resident aliens.